 Brinson, G., Hood, L., Beebower, G. (1995).
 Determinants of Portfolio Performance.
 Financial Analysts Journal 51(1), pp. 133-138.

 Research aside, simple market history demonstrates this concept in the real world.
-For example, in the late 1990s, most US stock investors experienced gains regardless of which stocks they owned due to the dot-com boom.
-However, by the early 2000s, most stock investors experienced losses as the boom went bust.
-The same can be said of 2006 versus 2008 (housing-financial boom-bust), or essentially any market cycle throughout history.
+For example, in the late 1990s, many US stock investors experienced gains regardless of which stocks they owned due to the dot-com boom.
+However, by the early 2000s, many of the same investors experienced losses as the boom went bust.
+This can also be said of 2006 versus 2008 (financial boom-bust), or any major market cycle throughout history.

 S&P 500 ANNUAL RETURNS